Dossiya-SE/dossiyadakou-mac-project/problems/problem-1d-omitted-variable-bias/README.md

     Z -. correlated with .-> X
 ```

 The omitted variable $Z$ affects the outcome $Y$ and is positively correlated with the included regressor $X$.
-Because $Z$ is excluded from the misspecified model, its effect is absorbed into the error term and contaminates the coefficient on $X$.
+Because $Z$ is excluded from the misspecified model, its effect is absorbed into the disturbance term and contaminates the coefficient on $X$.

 ---